-Illustration-only picture books to foster independence in toddlers, preschoolers, and pre-readers
+Illustration-only picture books to foster independence in toddlers, preschoolers, and pre-reader

-Five minutes of quiet, alone time, with no one hanging on me, screaming in my ear, or demanding to be picked up.
+Five minutes of quiet, alone time, with no one hanging on you, screaming in you ear, or demanding to be picked up.

 Five minutes of peace and quiet in the car, without screams and demands.

-Five minutes to lie down without diapers to change, spit-up to clean, or a toddler to entertain while he poops.
+Five minutes to lie down without diapers to change, spit-up to clean, or a toddler to entertain.

 How to get the most out of illustration-only picture books

 Having a bin of books my kids could read independently next to the potty was a sanity-saver.
 We used elimination-communication (basically, potty-training from birth), which means lots of hours, for years, hanging out with a baby/toddler on the potty, entertaining him and convincing him not to wander off and pee on the rug.

 My first kid was a car-screamer, meaning he screamed non-stop for the first year he was in the car.
 Before he could use his hands, I’d have to drive with one hand on the wheel and the other twisted into the backseat so he could hold my finger.
 Once he was old enough to hold a book open, these distracted him for short periods and bought me precious quiet miles on the road.

 - Independence Trainer:

 My spirited son needs full, non-stop attention during all waking hours, so he was constantly asking me to read books to him.
 Sometimes, I just needed a break.
 Or to cook, do laundry, or close my eyes and re-evaluate my life choices for five minutes.
 Armed with a book without words, I was able to argue “You don’t need me to read this one to you – you can read it yourself!”